s175573/GIANA/README.md

-# GIANA
-Ultrafast TCR clustering algorithm based on geometric isometry

-GIANA: Geometry Isometry based ANtigen-specific TCR Alignment, is for fast alignment of up to 10<sup>7</sup> TCR hypervariable CDR3 sequences.
+# GIANA: Geometry Isometry based ANtigen-specific TCR Alignment

+GIANA is for fast alignment of up to 10<sup>7</sup> TCR hypervariable CDR3 sequences.

 GIANA is developed and maintained by [Li lab at UT Southwestern Medical Center](lilab-utsw.org).
+Please direct your questions regarding GIANA to [Bo Li](email:bo.li@utsouthwestern.edu).

 GIANA is written in Python3, with the following dependencies: